Table of Contents

 see something interesting.
 Specifically, take a look at the

-definition of (>>=)
+definition of (>>=) for lists.

 [a].
-When we call map f xs
+When we call map f xs, we get back

 a value of type [[a]], which we have to

-“flatten” using concat
+“flatten” using concat.

-Consider what we could do if Monad
+Consider what we could do if Monad was a

-subclass of Functor
+subclass of Functor.
+Since

-for lists is defined to be
+fmap for lists is defined to be

-, we could replace
+map, we could replace

-with fmap
+map with fmap in the

-.
+definition of (>>=).
 This is not very interesting by itself,

 but suppose we could go further.

-function is of type
+The concat function is of type

 [[a]] -> [a]: as we mentioned, it flattens the